-- Understand the basic concepts of R-programming.
-Learn descriptive statistics and data types in R-programming.
+- 1. Understand the basic concepts of R-programming.
+Learn descriptive statistics and data types in R -programming.
 Describes the shape, centre, and spread of sampling distributions of sample statistics. - 2.
 Recognize the logic and framework of the inference of hypothesis testing. - 3.
 Use regression analysis to predict the value of a dependent variable based on an independent variable. - 4.
-Learn the concepts of SVM and Kernel methods.
+Learn the concept SVM and Kernel methods.

+Course Outcomes:

-Course Outcomes: At the end of course, the student would be able to
+At the end of the course, student would be able to use R software to: